What is Sole Managing Conservatorship in Texas?

 A common misconception in the arena of Texas family law is that conservatorship and custody are the same thing.
 In the state of Texas, conservatorship is the designation as to which parent has the right to make certain decisions and exercise certain duties.

-In Texas there is a presumption that parents shall be appointed as joint managing conservators of a child.
+In Texas, there is a presumption that parents shall be appointed as joint managing conservators of a child.
 Most divorces or custody suits result in parents being named as joint managing conservators.
-The presumption of joint managing conservatorship may be rebutted with facts showing that the child’s emotional and physical well being would be impaired by the appointment of the parents as joint managing conservators.
+The presumption of joint managing conservatorship may be rebutted with facts showing that the child’s emotional and physical well-being would be impaired by the appointment of one parent with authority above that of a possessory conservator.
 This is often evidenced by documented neglect or abuse.
 A parent who has been granted a protective order against the other parent due to domestic or familial violence is entitled to be appointed sole managing conservator.